mhartzel/vim_python3_ide_installer/README.md

 - F4 - turns on/off line wrapping
 - F5 - turns on/off automatic identation (needs to be turned off when pasting text into vim).
 - F6 - jump to next window
+- F7 - open nerdtree to navigate the filesystem.
 - F8 - turns on/off Tagbar.
+- F9 - turns gitgutter on /off
 - Tagbar shows your function names and variables in a small window on the right side of vim display.
 - Tagbar also shows you the 'scope' meaning it highlights the function name the current code line belongs to.
 - Pressing enter in Tagbar window on a function name makes the main window jump to that function.
 - Matching brackets are automatically highlighted.
+- Vim-Gitgutter shows what lines you have changed since committing that file to git (display refreshes every 4 seconds)
+- Nerdtree lets you navigate the filesystem and open files.
+- Git-fugitive lets you commit to your git repository right from vim.
+- Surround lets you easily add change quotes, brakets, etc around a text block: https://github.com/tpope/vim-surround
 - Search results are highlighted.
 - Case is ignored in search.
 - Vim remembers the code line that you were in last time the file was open.